MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/What-s-New--Developer-and-IT-Pro-Changes-for-Microsoft-Dynamics-NAV.md

  When you compile application objects, [!INCLUDE[navnow](../dynamics-nav/includes/navnow_md.md)] stores the objects in Unicode encoding.
 If the application objects contain multilanguage captions, [!INCLUDE[navnow](../dynamics-nav/includes/navnow_md.md)] uses the code pages that are relevant for the languages that you have specified.
 For more information, see [Developing Multilanguage\-Enabled Applications](../dynamics-nav/Developing-Multilanguage-Enabled-Applications.md).

 ## Changes to C\/AL Functions, Data Types, Properties, and Triggers in [!INCLUDE[navcorfu](../dynamics-nav/includes/navcorfu_md.md)]
- [!INCLUDE[startchm](../Token/startchm_md.md)]For a list of changes to C\/AL functions, data types, properties, and triggers, see [Changes in C\-AL Behavior and Support from Earlier Versions of Microsoft Dynamics NAV](../dynamics-nav/Changes-in-C-AL-Behavior-and-Support-from-Earlier-Versions-of-Microsoft-Dynamics-NAV.md). [!INCLUDE[endchm]()][!INCLUDE[starthtm](../Token/starthtm_md.md)]For a list of changes to C\/AL functions, data types, properties, and triggers, see the "Changes in C\/AL Behavior and Support from Earlier Versions of Microsoft Dynamics NAV" topic in the Developer and IT Pro Help.[!INCLUDE[endhtm](../Token/endhtm_md.md)]
+ BROKEN-INCLUDE-startchm](../Token/startchm_md.md)]For a list of changes to C\/AL functions, data types, properties, and triggers, see [Changes in C\-AL Behavior and Support from Earlier Versions of Microsoft Dynamics NAV](../dynamics-nav/Changes-in-C-AL-Behavior-and-Support-from-Earlier-Versions-of-Microsoft-Dynamics-NAV.md). [!INCLUDE[endchmFor a list of changes to C\/AL functions, data types, properties, and triggers, see the "Changes in C\/AL Behavior and Support from Earlier Versions of Microsoft Dynamics NAV" topic in the Developer and IT Pro Help.

 ## Changes to [!INCLUDE[nav_shell](../dynamics-nav/includes/nav_shell_md.md)] and [!INCLUDE[nav_dev_shell](../dynamics-nav/includes/nav_dev_shell_md.md)] cmdlets
  For a list of new, changed, or removed Windows PowerShell cmdlets, see [Changes to Microsoft Dynamics NAV Cmdlets From Previous Release](../dynamics-nav/Changes-to-Microsoft-Dynamics-NAV-Cmdlets-From-Previous-Release.md).